jgaryi/E115_BirdWatchingApp/README.md

 The birdwatching app develped implemented basic function for bird speices detection and chat with agent about the bird species detected.
 More functionalities can be considered for futher steps.

-1. Extend the number of training species for transfer learning: current transfer learning model is trained with two real species. more data from other speices could be available
+1. Extend the number of training species for transfer learning: current transfer learning model is trained with two real species. more data from other speices could be available to retrain the model and extend the model capabilty.
 2.